Recipient Charities

 TIMELINE FOR THE APPLICATION PROCESS AND SELECTION

-1. Application process opens: First week of August
+1. Application process opens: Third week of August

 2. Deadline for applications: First week of October